how long does it take to charge a tesla

 You may have already seen Tesla superchargers while out and about.
 The Tesla supercharger map has expanded over recent years with superchargers becoming common around a lot of shopping centers.
 For instance, you can often find supercharger stations at Target parking lots.

 Superchargers are a super convenient way to fill up your Tesla’s battery.
+How long does it take to charge a Tesla at a supercharger?
 While you’re doing your grocery shopping, just leave your Tesla plugged in at the supercharger and your battery will probably be full by the time you return.
 Superchargers can usually fully charge a Tesla in about half an hour.

 It is worth noting that you shouldn’t use superchargers on a daily basis, convenient as they may be.
 These quick chargers can be bad for your car’s battery if used too often.
 It is a bit like using a quick charger for your phone too often.
 Eventually, it will start to degrade the maximum capacity of your battery.